mediagis/nominatim-docker/3.7/README.md

 If you want to keep your imported data across deletion and recreation of your container, make the following folder a volume:

-- `/var/lib/postgresql/12/main` is the storage location of the Postgres database & holds the state about whether the import was succesful
+- `/var/lib/postgresql/12/main` is the storage location of the Postgres database & holds the state about whether the import was successful

 So if you want to be able to kill your container and start it up again with all the data still present use the following command: